Standardized Images and Evaluation Metrics for Tomography: Materials and Methods

-SCI can be computed in both image and sinogram space.
-For field data, where ground-truth image structure is unknown, SCI is most reliably applied in sinogram space, where projection-domain statistics are well defined.
+The SCI can be computed in both image space and sinogram space.
+For field or clinical data, where a ground-truth image is unavailable, the SCI is most reliably applied in sinogram space, where projection-domain statistics are well-defined.

+The values of contrast, structure, and SCI for the difference maps of images and sinograms shown in Figure~\ref{fig:comp_ref} are given in Table~\ref{tbl:str1}.